yoiqsram/midnight-ops/README.md

 ## Environment Setup
-Setup for development.
+Setup for development in Linux/WSL.
 Make sure you have installed Anaconda in your system.
 ```bash
 source setup.sh
 ```